isabella232/experience-manager-brand-portal.es-ES/help/using/brand-portal.md

 | **Editor** | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | x |
 | **Administrador** | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ |

+>[!NOTE]
+>
-* Los usuarios invitados solo pueden examinar, acceder y buscar recursos en carpetas públicas y colecciones.
+>Los usuarios invitados solo pueden examinar, acceder y buscar recursos en carpetas públicas y colecciones.

 <!--
 &#42; Viewer users can access and download the public assets shared with them, and can add these assets to create their own collections.